Providence Public Library: Collections

-The Providence Public Library is home to many specialty collections including World War I and II propaganda, Irish culture and literature, art, architecture, and more.
+Providence Public Library is home to many specialty collections including World War I and II propaganda, Irish culture and literature, art, architecture, and more.
 The library also actively collects local historical items, such as maps, charts, newspapers, photographs, and family and neighborhood histories directly relating to Providence, and Rhode Island.
 An extensive collection of whaling and maritime items features 800 voyage log books, 550 blueprints and technical drawings, and 11 scale ship models created by Alfred S. Brownell who donated the collection in the 1950s.

 The Caleb C. Harris Collection on the Civil War and Slavery, purchased in 1884, is the library's largest collection featuring over 10,000 books, pamphlets, manuscripts, ephemera, newspapers from the 18th century relating to slavery.
 Items include a large collection of translations of Uncle Tom's Cabin, and letters written home by Rhode Island soldiers during the Civil War.

 The Updike Collection of printing started in 1910, with the encouragement and contribution of Daniel Berkeley Updike, the founder of Merrymount Press.
 The collection has grown to over 7,500 volumes, 600 letters, hundreds of prints, and type specimen books dating to the 16th century.
 The collection also contains three printing presses, punches and a type set.

 Recently, as part of initiatives to make local collections more accessible, Brown University students and faculty helped brainstorm new approaches to community archives.
 In a course in Digital Public Humanities taught by Jim McGrath, students did “research and development work that was hard to fit into” the schedules of the Providence Public Library Special Collections team.
 While also working with the Updike Collection, the students focused on the Lou Costa Collection and the AS220 Collection.
 The Lou Costa collection consists of photographs and documents collected by Costa about his Fox Point community and the Cape Verdean immigrants who live there.
 The AS220 Collection was “a vast, newly acquired trove of institutional records, artwork, and documentation from Providence's famous community arts center.
 This project supported the PPL's interest in community archives.